katelyn98/katelyn98.github.io/_projects/d3js_project.md

 ### Exploratory Data Analysis

 We retrieved our data from the US Forest Service's Spatial Wildfire Occurence Data for The United States.
 The dataset was originally provided as an .sqlite file type and had over 2 million records of fires from 1992 - 2018.
 We created a subset of this dataset using SQL queries.
 Our filtered subset contains 259 records of fires from 2000 - 2018 that burned over 25,000 acres.
 However, I performed exploratory data analysis on this dataset for the previous assignment in this class.
-Below are a summary of my findings.
+You can read my full report <a href="/assets/pdf/Data_Visualization_Assignment_2_Reported_Fires_Analysis.pdf">here</a>.